WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Kirstie-Whitaker/Weekly-meetings_2020.md

 Notes from Kirstie's personal version of the "weekly meetings" file she asks all lab members to complete.

+(Wow, this didn't get updated much .... at all .... in 2020.
+What a year.)

 * Archives for 2019 can be found in [Weekly-meetings_2019.md](weekly-meetings_2019.md)
 * Archives for 2018 can be found in [Weekly-meetings_2018.md](weekly-meetings_2018.md)